-?More and more Ontarians are turning away from Doug Ford as his support is collapsing,? said Quito Maggi, President and CEO of Mainstreet Research. ?We have never seen an incumbent premier reach these depths in popular opinion with barely a year into his mandate.?
+?More and more Ontarians are turning away from Doug Ford as his support is collapsing,? said Quito Maggi, President and CEO of Mainstreet Research. ?We have never seen an imcumbent premier reach these depths in popular opinion with barely a year into his mandate.?

-Premier Ford had a net favourability rating of -53.5%.
-By comparison, Ms. Wynne's net favourability rating stood at -35.3% on April 30th, 2018.
+Premier Ford had a net favourability rating of ?53.5 percent.
+By comparison, Ms. Wynne's net favourability rating stood at ?35.3 percent on April 30th, 2018.
 All the other party leaders fared much better.
-NDP leader Andrea Horwath's net rating was +20.3%, interim Liberal leader John Fraser's was +7.4%, and Green Party leader Mike Schreiner has a net rating of +11.4%.
+NDP leader Andrea Horwath's net rating was +20.3 percent, interim Liberal leader John Fraser's was +7.4 percent, and Green Party leader Mike Schreiner has a net rating of +11.4 percent.

-The premier and Municipal Affairs Minister Steve Clark said Monday that they had spoken to mayors across Ontario over the weekend and concluded that the province should maintain funding for this year.
+The premier and Municipal Affairs Minister Steve Clark stated on May 27 that they had spoken to mayors across Ontario and came to the conclusion that the province should maintain funding for this year.

 ?Every mayor I talked to said they can find savings, so that's the good news, but they said they needed more runway,?
-Mr. Ford said Monday. ?We're willing to work with them, give them more runway, and this will be a win-win for the taxpayers across Ontario.?
+Mr. Ford said. ?We're willing to work with them, give them more runway, and this will be a win-win for the taxpayers across Ontario.?